EchoMAV/docs/docs/compile_l4t_nano.md

 > _These instructions are adapted from the the excellent document by Ridge Run [How to build NVIDIA Jetson Nano kernel](https://developer.ridgerun.com/wiki/index.php/Jetson_Nano/Development/Building_the_Kernel_from_Source) along with documentation pulled from Nvidia's forums.
 Some minor changes are included from this document because the last update was for LT4 32.3.1.

-Note that Nvidia has dropped software support for the Nano as it ends
+Note that Nvidia has dropped software support for the Nano.
+It has a planned EOL of 2027, but software updates are no longer being made to support it.

 ### Download and Setup Necessary Files